 The quality and quantity of your content matters.
 This is regardless of whether you’re using SEO, pay-per-click, or any other digital marketing technique.
 A new type of content appeals to both search engines and their automatic indexing systems, as well as the individuals who visit your site.

 High-value content may also encourage viral sharing.
 This, therefore, will boost the number of external backlinks to your site and help your SEO.

 If you’re worried about your high search rankings being taken away by rivals, you can’t go wrong by spending time writing blog posts, articles, downloadable goods, and other content for your website.

 Keep an eye on what your competitors are doing in terms of on-site SEO.
 You may be looking at one of two possibilities if competitors drastically modify their SEO activities.
 The first possibility is that they have discovered a new site optimisation technique.
 The other possibility is that they may be upgrading their pages in reaction to a search engine penalty.

 Examine and compare the content of your startup competitors.
 Once you’ve identified your rivals, you can begin your competitive analysis and dive a bit further to learn more about the kind of material they’re putting out.

 In any case, keep an eye on your rivals’ title tag structures, usage of keyword-optimised headers, and other SEO activities.
 All of this information, as well as a lot more, may be found using free, downloadable tools.

 Netflix is no stranger to forming long-term relationships with its consumers.
 To better serve its consumers, the site is continuously introducing new original shows and improving its algorithm.
 Netflix reportedly had a 90% market share in the streaming service industry in 2014, thanks to its ongoing refinement of the platform (via Zephyr Group).

-After evaluating your startup competitors, you’ll discover critical areas for improvement in terms of content production, Search Engine Optimization, and social media involvement.
+After evaluating your startup competitors, you’ll discover critical areas for improvement in terms of content production, Search Engine Optimisation, and social media involvement.
 Furthermore, you’ll also be able to establish yourself among potential consumers, blog readers subscribers, and social media users.